itsjusttriz/PoEWatchBot/README.md

 # PoeWatchBot
-Chat bot made for twitch
+Chat bot made for twitch by Vertex101